 Vowels -- A E I O U Y

 Consonants -- B C D F G H J K L M N P Q R S T V W X Z

 You are given a block of text with different words.
-These words are separated by white-spaces and punctuation marks.
-Numbers are not considered words in this mission (a mix of letters and digits is not a word either).
-You should count the number of words (striped words) where the vowels with consonants are alternating, that is; words that you count cannot have two consecutive vowels or consonants.
-The words consisting of a single letter are not striped -- do not count those.
+These words are separated by whitespaces and punctuation marks.
+Numbers are not considered as words in this mission (a mix of letters and digits is not a word either).
+You should count the number of words (striped words) where the vowels with consonants are alternating; words that you count cannot have two consecutive vowels or consonants.
+The words consisting of a single letter are not striped -- don't count those.
 Casing is not significant for this mission.

 Input: A text as a string (unicode)

 Output: A quantity of striped words as an integer.